nephring/weather-nka/README.md

 > then run the application

 ```
-npm start
+npm run dev
 ```

-The application will be automatically navigated to http://localhost:3000.
+The application will be automatically navigated to http://localhost:1234.

 ### Prettier & ESlint